jooray/signal-monitoring/README.md

 If something does not work, the command that should work is:

 ```
-simplex-chat -e '@nickname This is a test'
+simplex-chat -e '@nickname This is a test' -t 10
 ```

 ## Why this project